 When you think of the things your grandparents told you, consider the times.
 But remember that being respectful and nice never goes out of style.

 While I think that we can learn as much from children as we teach them, they still need to know that there are some manners and etiquette guidelines that they must follow to get along in the world.
 Here are some thoughts on a few of the old-school rules:

 - "Children should be seen and not heard."
 Gone are the days that the little ones have to keep their lips zipped when in the presence of adults.
 However, they still need to learn what is or isn't appropriate to say.
 Parents need to focus on teaching their little ones good manners to keep them from committing social faux pas.

 - Always say "please" and "thank you."
 This is proper etiquette for anyone, regardless of age.
-Please continue saying polite words and phrases.
+Please continue saying polite words and phrases, whether someone does something nice for you or drops some delicious treats into your Halloween bag.
 Thank you.

 - "Don't talk with your mouth full."
 Ew.
-Please obey this one when you're around me, or I just might get up and find someone else to have dinner with.
+Please obey this one, or a more mannerly person might get up and find someone else to have dinner with.